sanjay3061/19CS412---CRYPTOGRAPHY---ADVANCED-ENCRYPTION/README.md

 ## AIM:

-To implement the Diffie-Hellman Key Exchange algorithm using C language.
+To implement the Diffie-Hellman Key Exchange algorithm using python language.

 ## ALGORITHM: